hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---
-title: The Best Lightweight Sleeping Pads in 2016
+title: Best Sleeping Pads in 2016
 description: Need a new Sleeping Pad?
 Here is our selection of the best sleeping pads on the market!
 date: 2016-01-03 18:49:09
 category: reviews